meyerphi/syntcomp-reference/doc/MINIMAL.md

 The goal of this repository is to find implementations of minimal size for all SYNTCOMP specifications.
 Unfortunately, finding the minimal implementation is a hard problem and verifying if an implementation is indeed the smallest one is also hard (unless the size is already 0).
-However, one can still find smallest implementations by best effort.
+However, one can still find small implementations by best effort.
 Further, for some implementations it might be possibly to very that they are the smallest ones, e.g. by enumeration and verification of all smaller implementations.